Tyler Willman

-Tyler Willman, also known as Ty Willman, is an American guitarist, vocalist, and songwriter who lives in Seattle, Washington.
+Tyler "Ty" Willman is an American guitarist, vocalist, and songwriter who lives in Seattle, Washington.
 He is probably best known for his work with the Seattle-based band Green Apple Quick Step.
 He briefly fronted the band Devilhead and helped form Calm Down Juanita.

 Biography

 Ty Willman was a founding member of the Tacoma, Washington-based band Inspector Luv and the Ride Me Babys, which he fronted, with guitarists Steve Ross and Dan Kempthorne, drummer Bob Martin and bassist Eric Munday.
-They recorded a limited edition 7" purple vinyl 4-song EP, called Another World and released 700 numbered copies of it on Aroma Records in 1989.
+They recorded a limited edition 7" purple vinyl four-song EP, called Another World and released 700 numbered copies of it on Aroma Records in 1989.
 By 1992 that band had become Seattle's Green Apple Quick Step, with mostly the same personnel and a new bassist.
 Willman, guitarists Kempthorn and Ross, drummer Bob 'Mink' Martin, and a new singer-bassist, Mari Ann Braeden, went on to record three albums, releasing only the first two: Wonderful Virus in 1993, and Reloaded in 1995, both on The Medicine Label.

 Always involved in many side-projects, Willman worked on Mike McCready's project, $10,000 Gold Chain; a collaboration that also included Mari Ann Braeden and produced the song Oh!
 Sweet Nuthin' for the 1996 soundtrack to the film The Cable Guy and he worked with the rest of GAQS on writing and performing Dizzy for the 1995 soundtrack to the film The Basketball Diaries.

 He sang with Devilhead, with Kevin Wood and former members of Hater, recording lead vocals for one song, Buying Milk, on their album Pest Control, released in 1996 on Loosegroove Records.

 He recorded backing vocals on The Skies Magnify Me, with Brandon and Ben Curtis and Joseph Butcher for UFOFU, on their CD UFOFU, released on the Medicine Label in 1997.